-Winter is always Deep, always Cool and always Bright (Clear).
+Winter is always Deep (this means heavily saturated colors), always Cool and always Bright (Clear).

 methods of Color Analysis pop up of course but I never pay them much